MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverride_startoverride_1290413150.md

 # Windows.Graphics.Display.BrightnessOverride.StartOverride

 ## -description
-Starts overriding the brightness level.
+Request to start overriding the screen brightness level.
+The request to start overriding does not mean that the screen brightness level always changes to match the specified override brightness level.
+It's still up to the system to decide whether or not to honor this override request.

 ## -remarks
-Although overriding has started, whether or not the brightness level is changed to match the specified override brightness level is still dependent on the system.

 ## -see-also